bikeshaving/crank/website/documents/index.md

     );
   }

-  // You can put cleanup code after the loop. clearInterval(interval);
+  // You can even put cleanup code after the loop. clearInterval(interval);
 }